DannyTheOG/DannyTheOG/README.md

 # 💫About Me :
 Hi there 👋 , you've reached [Daniel Hammond](https://www.linkedin.com/in/daniel-hammond-jr-009987163/).
 While you are here, why not hit the follow button.
 I promise I have something fun on the stove 😁

-## I'm a backend java developer with a knack for devops
+## I'm a fullstack developer with a knack for devops